Wildlife of Spain: Fauna

-Including the mainland and the island groups, Spain has an estimated sixty to seventy thousand species of animal.
+Including the mainland and the island groups, Spain has an estimated 60 to 70,000 animal species.
 Of these, about seven hundred are vertebrates (excluding marine fish) and the remainder are invertebrates.
 The highest degree of endemism occurs among freshwater fish and in the mountainous areas, the coastal areas, and among the Canary Island fauna.
 About 30% of the vertebrates in Spain are threatened.

 Terrestrial mammals native to Spain and the island groups, include the European hedgehog, two species of mole, the Pyrenean desman and about a dozen species of shrew.
 There are about thirty-five species of bat, as well as the European rabbit, the European hare and two other species of hare.
-Larger rodents include the Eurasian beaver, the red squirrel, the Alpine marmot and the brown rat as well as about twenty-eight species of mice, voles and other small rodents.
+Larger rodents include the Eurasian beaver, the red squirrel, the alpine marmot and the brown rat as well as about twenty-eight species of mice, voles and other small rodents.
 Of the ungulates, the wild boar, the fallow deer, the red deer, the roe deer, the Iberian ibex and the Pyrenean chamois are found in the country.

 Terrestrial carnivores include the brown bear, the Iberian wolf and the Italian wolf, the red fox, the Iberian lynx, the Eurasian lynx and the common genet.
-Also present are the European badger, the Eurasian otter, the stoat, the least weasel, the European polecat and the European pine marten.
+Also present are the European badger, the Eurasian otter, the stoat, the least weasel, the European polecat, the stone marten and the European pine marten.
 The coast is visited by six species of seal, and the waters around the coast by thirty species of whale, dolphin and porpoise.

 With its varied habitats, Spain has a large number of bird species, 644 having been recorded, seven of which are endemic.
 The endemic species are restricted to the offshore islands and include Bolle's pigeon, laurel pigeon, Canary Islands oystercatcher (extinct), Canary Islands chiffchaff, Balearic warbler, Canary Islands stonechat and Tenerife blue chaffinch.
 Besides the large number of resident bird species, Spain is visited in spring and autumn by many migratory birds, travelling between their over-wintering grounds in Africa and their breeding grounds in northern Europe.

 The upland plateaus provide habitat for Dupont's lark, horned lark, European roller and black wheatear, and the remaining sclerophyllous woodland provides overwintering for thousands of common crane and breeding areas for white storks and black storks, as well as black-winged kite, short-toed snake eagle, cinereous vulture and griffon vulture.

 The rivers and lakes harbour various relict freshwater fish, including the endemic Spanish minnowcarp and Luciobarbus microcephalus, and among reptiles, the Caspian turtle and European pond turtle.
 Other reptiles include Hermann's tortoise, Greek tortoise and pond slider, as well as four species of sea turtle.
 Also recorded in Spain are the common chameleon and about sixty species of lizard, worm lizard, gecko and skink, many being endemic to the Canary Islands and Balearics, and some occurring in the Spanish enclaves in North Africa.
 Sixteen species of snake are similarly listed for Spain.